flossy83/BeyonwizV2Patch/README.md

 2. Insert the drive into the PVR and follow the on-screen instructions.
 Otherwise, use the PVR's file explorer to manually run the .ipk file.

-3. Navigate to the plugins menu and select "Beyonwiz patch (unofficial)".
+3. Navigate to the plugins menu and select 'Beyonwiz Patch (unofficial)'.
 The following screen will appear:

-4. Select "install patch" (green key).
+4. Select 'Install patch' (green key).

 5. Restart the PVR.